On the MMP for rank one foliations on threefolds: Subadjunction result in the presence of a foliation

 \subsection{Subadjuntion}

 We work in the following set up.
 Let $X$ be a $\bb Q$-factorial threefold with klt singularities, let $\cal F$ be a rank one foliation on $X$ and let $\Gamma= \sum a_iS_i$ be a $\mathbb Q$-divisor where $S_1,\dots,S_k$ are $\cal F$-invariant prime divisors and $a_1,\dots,a_k\in (0,1)$.
-Let $C \subset X$ be a projective curve which is a log canonical centre of $(X, \Gamma)$ and suppose that there are no one-dimensional non-log canonical centres.
-Suppose moreover that $\cal F$ has canonical singularities and that $\cal F$ is terminal and Gorenstein at a general point of $C$.
+Let $C \subset X$ be a $\cal F$-invariant projective curve which is a log canonical centre of $(X, \Gamma)$ and suppose that there are no one-dimensional non-log canonical centres.
+Suppose moreover that $\cal F$ has canonical singularities and that $\cal F$ is terminal at a general point of $C$.
 Theorem \ref{t_isolated_sing_bound} implies that $(X, \Gamma)$ is log canonical.
-By Lemma \ref{lem_can_centre}, it follows that $C$ is $\mathcal F$-invariant.